MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 OptionServerTimeout                         | servertimeout                              | Overrides the default request timeout.
 [TimeSpan]
 OptionNoTruncation                          | notruncation                               | Enables suppressing truncation of the query results returned to the caller.
 [Boolean]
 OptionTruncationMaxRecords                  | truncationmaxrecords                       | Overrides the default maximum number of records a query is allowed to return to the caller (truncation).
 [Long]
-OptionTruncationMaxSize                     | truncationmaxsize                          | Overrides the dfefault maximum data size a query is allowed to return to the caller (truncation).
+OptionTruncationMaxSize                     | truncationmaxsize                          | Overrides the default maximum data size a query is allowed to return to the caller (truncation).
 [Long]
 OptionTakeMaxRecords                        | query_take_max_records                     | Enables limiting query results to this number of records.
 [Long]
 OptionQueryFanoutThreadsPercent             | query_fanout_threads_percent               | The percentage of threads to fanout execution to.
 [Int]
-OptionQueryFanoutNodesPercent               | query_fanout_nodes_percent                 | The percentage of nodes to fanour execution to.
+OptionQueryFanoutNodesPercent               | query_fanout_nodes_percent                 | The percentage of nodes to fanout execution to.
 [Int]
 OptionQueryDistributionNodesSpanSize        | query_distribution_nodes_span              | If set, controls the way sub-query merge behaves: the executing node will introduce an additional level in the query hierarchy for each sub-group of nodes; the size of the sub-group is set by this option.
 [Int]
 OptionDeferPartialQueryFailures             | deferpartialqueryfailures                  | If true, disables reporting partial query failures as part of the result set.
 [Boolean]
 OptionResponseDynamicSerialization          | response_dynamic_serialization             | Controls the serialization of 'dynamic' values in result sets. ['string', 'json']